in the beginning there was nothing. let there be light. and the whole 'big bang theory' theme song comes here.

 stead your eyes upon the sky.

-give chase still, these wretched beasts,
+give chase still, these wretched beasts,thus makes you pray unuttered words,

 to make your flesh a morbid feast;